($1,015) Cost to ship a car from Albuquerque, NM to Knoxville, TN

 The time of the year

-The time of year and weather conditions in Albuquerque and Knoxville play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Albuquerque and Knoxville can impact car shipping prices.

 Albuquerque's climate is usually sunny and dry.
 Winter typically consists of cool days and cold nights, except following passage of the strongest cold fronts and arctic airmasses when daytime temperatures remain colder than average; overnight temperatures tend to fall below freezing between about 10 pm and 8 am in the city.